 Should a student not successfully pass any course with a grade of "C" or higher, that student may repeat the course once.
-In the event that a student fails two courses, they will receive an academic dismissal.
+If a student fails two courses, they will receive an academic dismissal from the program.
 The student may reapply after one year.